Islamic Studies Program

 • Scientific foundations of Islamic ethics

-• Comparative analysis of Islamic ethics and psychology
+• Comparative study of Islamic ethics and psychology

 • Ethics in the modern world